BXING2/computer-vision/ImageGeneration/README.md

 Dataset Link: https://pytorch.org/vision/0.19/generated/torchvision.datasets.CIFAR10.html

 ## Model
 The model is denoising diffusion probabilistic model, or diffusion model, which mainly includes a forward process and a backward process.
 The forward process adds guassian noises to the original images.
 The backward process predicts and removes the noises incrementally, converting pure noisy images into clean images.
 In this example, the U-net is applied to predict the noises during the backward processes.
 During training, a random noise at a random timestep is firstly added to the image, and the U-net is trained to predict that noise given the nosiy image and the timestep.
 During inference, the backward process last for 500 steps.
-At each step except for the final step, part of noise are removed with a new random guassian noise added.
+At each step except for the final step, part of noise is removed with a new random guassian noise added.

 ## Evaluation